-Alexandria in the 20th Century
+Alexandria in the 20th Century and Beyond

-A Brief History of 20th Century Alexandria
+A Brief History of 20th and 21st Century Alexandria

-New neighborhoods sprang up around the outskirts of the city by the turn of the century.
+New neighborhoods sprang up around the outskirts of the city by the turn of the twentieth century.
 Local industries included the Robert Portner Brewing Company, the Old Dominion glass works, the Virginia Marine Railway and Shipbuilding Company, and Potomac Yard, one of the largest rail facilities in the country.
 The U.S. Naval Torpedo Station, now the Torpedo Factory Art Center, was built during World War I and was expanded during World War II, with large industrial buildings dominating Alexandria's waterfront.
 A Ford Motor Company warehouse at the south end of the waterfront was also converted to military use during World War II.

 The Second World War brought tremendous growth and change to the Washington area and to northern Virginia.
 National Airport was constructed at the beginning of the war on Alexandria's northern edge, the former site of Abingdon plantation.
 Thousands of people from all over the country poured into the region as the government expanded and Alexandria became one of many "bedroom communities" serving the capital city.
 This growth set the tone for the post-war period, as well, which has seen even greater development of Alexandria and her surrounding communities.